SkyRiver-2000/SkyRiver-2000.github.io/_pages/projects.md

 # Other Projects
 * **2021.03-2021.06: Batch Recognition of Book Labels on Mobile Devices**

 This is the final project for course *EE225*, *Intelligent Internet of things*, in SJTU.
 We are required to build a real-time system to recognize the book labels and corresponding book numbers.
 We use a two-stage scheme: localize the book labels first, and then generate subfigures for optical character recognition (OCR).

 Our localization model is based on [NanoDet](https://github.com/RangiLyu/nanodet) and our OCR is based on [Tesseract](https://github.com/tesseract-ocr/tesseract).
+For better computation speed, we implement an adapative multi-thread OCR algorithm.

 **Slides:** [click here](../files/EE225_project.pdf) for our presentation slides.